 In the end, no one noticed and the Pirata magazine ended after just a few numbers.

 Arcade games were not exempt from being copied either.
-There was a whole black market of people working with arcade boards bought at various European fairs which would then work by copying each chip on the board by hand and replicate it entirely, to be sold all over the territory in hundreds of specimens.
-These so called “cantinari” (cellarmen) were real experts at what they were doing, but unfortunately, things got a bit out of hand with Mortal Kombat.
+There was a whole black market of people working with arcade boards bought at various European fairs which would then proceed to copy each chip on the board by hand, in order to create a sort of 1:1 copy, to be sold all over the territory in hundreds of specimens.
+These so called “cantinari” (cellarmen) were real experts at what they were doing, but unfortunately, things got a bit out of hand when Mortal Kombat was released.

-Several of these boards ended up in the US, where Midway did not really take kind to the idea of someone replicating them and actually alerted the FBI.
-The boards were soon traced back to Italy where the culprits were then arrested: it was the very first big sting related to piracy, by 1993, and would signal the end of the era.
+Several of the pirated MK boards ended up reaching the US, where Midway did not really take kind to the idea of someone replicating them and actually alerted the FBI.
+The boards were soon traced back to Italy where the culprits were then arrested: it was the very first big sting related to piracy, by 1993, and did indeed signal the end of the era.

-If there is one thing to be learned from history is its tendency to repeat itself, but this seems not to be the case: with the introduction of the Euro, prices of technological goods in Italy have dropped by a considerable margin.
-During the PlayStation era, piracy also ran pretty much rampant, while I won’t go into details here, the piracy industry in the late 90s wasn’t as professionally organised as in the 80s and early 90s.
-Also, most importantly, didn’t have an aura of legitimacy: no one buying a burned copy of Gran Turismo, thought it was perfectly normal.
+If there is one thing to be learned from history is its tendency to repeat itself, but this seems not to be the case.
+Still, during the PlayStation era (1997-2002), piracy also ran pretty much rampant.
+While I won’t go into details here, the piracy industry in the late 90s wasn’t as professionally organized as in the 80s and early 90s.
+Also, perhaps most importantly, these Ps1 games did not have an aura of legitimacy: no one buying a burned copy of Gran Turismo on the streets, thought it was perfectly normal.

 Here’s hoping that the country can learn from past mistakes, in order to change things for the better for all future Italian software developers.
 To end on a personal note: if it wasn’t for piracy, I probably could have never afforded to buy the staggering amount of C64 games I did as a child.
 In a way, I’m thankful to Sipe, Edigamma and the napoletan pirates.
 They contributed significantly to make me the gamer I am today and opened my eyes to so many wonderful games which I still come back to and I regularly write about.

-In a way, while still hoping that they never come back, thank you, ye glorious bucaneers of old.
+In a way, while still hoping that they never come back, thank you, ye glorious buccaneers of old.

 Sources and references: